Creating a Story Map

 One Story Map per Agile Board

-Once installed each Scrum and Kanban board in Jira can be viewed as a Story Map.
-To access the story map, click the User Story Map button above the backlog icon on your Agile board
+Once installed, each Scrum and Kanban board in Jira can be viewed as a Story Map.
+To access the story map click the User Story Map button in the side panel of your Agile board, the logo looks like this:

-Across the top of the board you will create a horizontal row of epics.
+Across the top of the board you will create a horizontal row of epics (if you already have Epics associated with your board, this will be pre-populated).
 Each epic represents an activity of the users flow through the product.
 This is often referred to as the 'backbone' of the story map.

 For example, a fictitious job film finder app may have several activities from 'Indicating Interest in a Movie' through to a user 'Managing Watchlists'.
 There will be an epic for each.